*NEW* Design & Competition Rules

 2. Robot MUST have an active weapon.
 An active weapon is defined as:

-• being independently powered from the drivetrain of the robot
+• being independently powered from the drivetrain of the robot.

 • having a form of locomotion designed to overpower your opponent